jnozzi/cocoadev.com/SiteContent/General/JoeWalsh.markdown

 And, you know why?
 It's mostly because Objective-C is just C with a few extensions.
 It's an absolutely fantastic language as far as I'm concerned.
 I get all my C goodness with some great object orientivity as well.
 It's sort of like Mac OS X itself: Apple ease of use with the power and stability of UNIX.
 With Mac and Objective-C/Cocoa, I got the best of all worlds.

-I'm continuing to learn to program in Objective-C using the Cocoa [[APIs]], and I'm having fun in the process.
+I'm continuing to learn to program in Objective-C using the Cocoa General/APIs, and I'm having fun in the process.

 I hope you're doing the same! :)